Eterea/blender/docs/tips.md

 And then, to visualize and edit everything better, rotate it 90º in X

----

-For **precise curve creation** first place your 3D Cursor (Shift-RMB), then Create Point in Object Mode, then Extend using E and XYZ.
-Use Grid Absolute Snapping and Rotate using R + CTRL

----

-**Hand drawn curves that are CURVES and not Meshes, for use with GN:**

-After drawing them make sure that in Spline Data > Shape > Fill Mode is set to “None” (if not, it considers it Mesh).

----

-**To Merge two spline sections** on a single curve, select a couple of extreme points and press F

----

-**To work on a symmetrical curve maintaining it symmetrical** (since the Enable Symmetry in 3D Viewport only works for meshes)
+### To work on a symmetrical curve maintaining it symmetrical

+Since the Enable Symmetry in 3D Viewport only works for meshes

-— Use Mirror Modifier, work on half, and finally apply and merge (or make cyclic)
+- Use Mirror Modifier, work on half, and finally apply and merge (or make cyclic)

-- OR
+OR

-— Convert curve to mesh, Enable Mesh Symmetry in the 3D viewport, and create an intermediate Geometry Nodes to convert back and visualize final output as curve.
+- Convert curve to mesh, Enable Mesh Symmetry in the 3D viewport, and create an intermediate Geometry Nodes to convert back and visualize final output as curve.
 Suitable only for Poly and NURBS curve.
 Bezier are not adequate for this procedure…

 And maybe the best approach is to start drawing a single mesh vert, enable modifiers for mirror & merge, and apply another SDS modifier.
 And convert all to curves at end.

----

-**To set first point in a given spline(s)**

-Thanks to Curve Tool add-on, go to N panel > Edit > Utilities > Spline Order > Set First Point

-IMPORTANT: this does not work if curve is open.
-Then, make it closed temporarily (N panel > Item > Active Spline > Enable Cyclic), Set First Point and then make it open again.

----

-**To enable Curve Resolution Visibility**

-Thanks to Curve Tool add-on, go to N panel > Edit > Utilities > Curve Resolution > Set Resolution (press ESC to disable)

----

 ### Batch change setting for all splines on a nurbs curve

-Select NURBS in Object mode, Open Text Editor, paste and run this (changing *True* / *False*)
+Select NURBS in Object mode, Open Text Editor, paste and run this (changing **True** / **False**)

 **Endpoint U**